Frequently Asked Questions

 - MATH 1010, ENGL 1010, HTHS 2230, PSYC 1010, SOC 1020 and HLTH 3400

 - If needed, the fourth ranking will utilize the overall grade average achieved in A&P

-- Additional "tie breakers" will include number of entry test attempts and date of application
+- Additional "tie breakers" will include number of entry test attempts and the earlier date of application

 - 6 slots will be held until July 1 for Fire/EMS agency sponsored students.